HISTORY OF THE BEATLES

 Generational Impact of The Beatles

-There was a rebellious tone to this style of rock and roll music, and the impact of The Beatles cannot be underestimated.
-My father, at that time, clearly illustrated the “generation gap” highlighted by The Beatles.
+There was a growing rebellious tone to this rock and roll music style, and the impact of The Beatles cannot be underestimated.
+My father, back then, clearly illustrated the “generation gap” highlighted by The Beatles.
 He didn’t “get” The Beatles, not recognizing their beautiful harmonization until another adult pointed it out to him.

 Everyone recognized that they influenced clothing and hairstyle, but they did more than that.
 Their mid-career music contained psychedelic (Lucy in the Sky with Diamonds) and drug themes (A Day In The Life.)
 Eastern religion (Across The Universe) and sitar music (Within You, Without You) became part of their later music.

-Several historians, including this one, contend that The Beatles introduced Postmodernism into American culture.
-They clearly did so in their music, which often influences culture, and I believe their music influenced it in the American worldview as well.
-Postmodernism had appeared in Europe earlier in the 1900s but not in America until the ’60s.
+Several historians, including this one, contend that The Beatles introduced European Postmodernism into American culture.
+They did so in their music, which often influences culture, and I believe their music influenced it in the American worldview.
+Postmodernism had appeared in Europe earlier in the 1900s but only in America in the ’60s.

 A generation ago, popular musicians served as the voice of their generation.
 During the ’60s, for example, millions of people hung on every word The Beatles said.
-They provided the musical score to the Summer of Love in 1967.
-They were the musical poets.
+They provided the musical score to the Summer of Love in 1967 with All You Need Is Love and Sgt.
+Pepper’s Lonely Hearts Club Band.
+They were the musical poets of the ’60s.

 That is not true today of other artists.
 Are The Beatles still relevant?
 Paul McCartney still plays to sold-out arenas.